Spoon7227/CS598DL-Project/README.md

 | STraTS           | 0.852 ± 0.008 | 0.527 ± 0.006 |
 | **DuETT (Ours)**    | **0.872 ± 0.001** | **0.554 ± 0.003** |

+Below are the ablation studies conducted using the PhysioNet-2012 Mortality Task

 | Ablation Study           | PR-AUC    | $$\Delta$$    |
 |-----------------|------------|-----------|